 This involves linking letters and sounds and learning how to read and write.
 We aim to give the children the confidence to become independent writers and to gain a lifelong love of reading.

-This includes counting, recognising and using numbers as well as working with shapes, space and measures.
+This includes counting, recognising and using numbers as well as exploring the composition of different numbers.
+Children learn about patterns within numbers such as doubles and odd and even numbers.
+They also explore 2D and 3D shapes, measures and spatial awareness.
 We encourage all our children to apply their knowledge to solving problems and to develop their ability to explain their methods.

 Children explore and discover the world around them.
-They are sensitive to the similarities and differences between themselves and others and select and use appropriate forms of technology.
+They are sensitive to the similarities and differences between themselves and others, exploring different countries and cultures.

 The children use a wide range of media to express themselves and to develop their thoughts, ideas and feelings.
-This includes dancing, role-play, using musical, painting and creating models.
+This includes dancing, role-play, using musical instruments, painting and creating models.